Academic Research

 • Association of Internet Researchers Annual Conference, Sheffield, UK (November 1, 2024)

-Conner, VA.
-Into the Depths: Re-articulating the Aesthetic Function in #nostalgiacore on TikTok.
+Conner, V. A. (2024, May 31).
+Into the depths: Re-articulating the aesthetic function in #nostalgiacore on TikTok.

 • Association of Internet Researchers Annual Conference, Philadelphia, PA (October 20, 2023 )